Preventative Dental Treatment for Children

 Applying dental sealants is usually quick and painless!
 Most kids find the process very easy and we can usually apply sealants the same day as your child’s exam and cleaning.
 If your child is a little more nervous, we may recommend scheduling a separate appointment so we can spend a little more time to help ease your child’s anxiety and make the process go as smooth as possible.

 The team at Sycamore Orthodontics and Pediatric Dentistry is trained to take care of children with special needs.
-We provide dental care for children with a range of developmental, medical and behavioral challenges, including, but not limited to, anxiety, sensory issues, autism spectrum disorder, Down syndrome, cerebral palsy, and developmental and speech/language delays.
+We provide dental care for children with a range of developmental, medical and behavioral challenges, including, but not limited to:

 Dr. Sarah and her team will communicate with your child in a method that they are most comfortable with.
 By establishing our office as their Dental Home, special needs patients and their parents learn individualized preventive oral health practices that significantly reduce their risk of preventable dental disease.